Bruce Nissen

-Bruce Nissen (born January 20, 1948) is a professor emeritus of labor studies and director of research at the Center for Labor Research and Studies (CLRS) at Florida International University (FIU).
+Bruce Nissen (born January 20, 1948) is an American professor emeritus of labor studies and director of research at the Center for Labor Research and Studies (CLRS) at Florida International University (FIU).
 He also formerly directed that university's Research Institute on Social and Economic Policy (RISEP).

 Childhood and education

 Nissen was born in Ames, Iowa, 1948 to Raymond and Irene Nissen.

-He obtained a bachelor's degree in philosophy and psychology from Grinnell College in 1970, a master's degree in labor studies from Rutgers University and a Ph.D. from Columbia University in 1975.
+He obtained a bachelor's degree in philosophy and psychology from Grinnell College in 1970, a master's degree in labor studies from Rutgers University and a Ph.D. from Columbia University in 1975 entitled "Moral Means and Ends in Social Change: Dewey and Marxism".

 He married Karen Lieberman in 1978.
 They have two sons.

 Career

 Nissen was appointed an assistant professor of labor studies at Indiana University-Purdue University at Indianapolis in 1981.
 In 1985, Nissen became an associate professor of labor studies at Indiana University Northwest.

 Nissen joined the Center for Labor Research and Studies at Florida International University in 1997.
 His wife, Karen Lieberman, has retired from a professorship in the Hospitality College at the North Miami campus of Johnson & Wales University.